aksidharth04/FandBPredictiveModel/README.md

 ---

-*This solution represents a comprehensive approach to F&B process anomaly prediction using state-of-the-art deep learning techniques and industrial-grade data processing, specifically tailored for industrial bread baking operations.*
+*This solution represents a comprehensive approach to F&B process anomaly prediction using state-of-the-art deep learning techniques and industrial-grade data processing, specifically tailored for industrial coffee bean roasting operations.*